-Prerequisite(s): [(MMAE 304) OR (MMAE 332)] (1-6-3)
+Prerequisite(s): [(MMAE 304) OR (MMAE 332)] An asterisk () designates a course which may be taken concurrently.
+(1-3-3) (C)

 Design of Thermal Systems

 Application of principles of fluid mechanics, heat transfer, and thermodynamics to design of components of engineering systems.
 Examples are drawn from power generation, environmental control, air and ground transportation, and industrial processes, as well as other industries.
 Groups of students work on projects for integration of these components and design of thermal systems.